TFD

 -

-C's text replacement -type macros are known to be problematic for various reasons.
+C's text replacement -type macros are problematic for various reasons.
 TFD improves them slightly, but some of the fundamental problems like the difficulty of debugging them aren't fixed.
 The good thing about them is that they're very simple, which keeps the compiler simple, and doesn't require the user to know much about them.
 They're also extremely powerful because they can generate almost any syntax.

 Ideally I would prefer a more structured macro/metaprogramming system, but I don't really know what that would look like.
 C-style macros combine extremes of capability and simplicity, it's very very hard to compete with them.
 Inline functions and compile-time functions can solve some of the things macros are needed for, but it's not quite enough.

-function wowza (int x, int y) #compile_time {
+#proc wowza : int (int x, int y) #compile_time {

-for (int i=0; i<10; i++) {
+#for (int i=0; i<10; i++) {

 x *= y;